About Santa Barbara County

 Property & Public Records

-The Santa Barbara County Recorder-Clerk-Assessor's Office maintains all official property and land records for the county.
+Santa Barbara County Recorder-Clerk-Assessor's Office maintains all official property and land records for Santa Barbara County.
 The Recorder's Office is located at 1226 Anacapa Street, Santa Barbara, CA 93101, with a Northern Branch office at 511 East Lakeside Parkway, Suite 134, in Santa Maria.
-The Recorder division can be reached at (805) 568-2250.

-• Recording fees are established by California Government Code and vary by document type; a standard deed recording costs approximately $15 plus additional per-page fees.
+- Recording fees are established by California Government Code and vary by document type; a standard deed recording costs approximately $15 plus additional per-page fees.

-• The Assessor's online Property Information System provides free public access to parcel maps, assessed values, property characteristics, and ownership information at www.countyofsb.org/assessor.
+- The Assessor's online Property Information System provides free public access to parcel maps, assessed values, property characteristics, and ownership information at www.countyofsb.org/assessor.

-• The County Treasurer-Tax Collector (105 East Anapamu Street, Room 108) manages property tax collection and provides online tax bill searches.
+- Santa Barbara County Treasurer-Tax Collector (105 East Anapamu Street, Room 108) manages property tax collection and provides online tax bill searches.

-• Certified copies of recorded documents can be requested in person, by mail with prepayment, or through authorized copy services.
+- Certified copies of recorded documents can be requested in person, by mail with prepayment, or through authorized copy services.

+The Recorder division can be contacted through the office’s website.
 The office records and maintains documents affecting real property, including grant deeds, deeds of trust, mortgages, reconveyances, liens (mechanics liens, tax liens, judgment liens), easements, covenants, conditions and restrictions (CC&Rs), notices of default, trustee's deeds, and subdivision plat maps.
 Official records dating back to county formation in 1850 are maintained, with older records preserved on microfilm and increasingly digitized.
-The county offers online property records search through its official portal at www.countyofsb.org/recorder, providing free public access to recorded document images from approximately 1977 forward, indexed by party name, document type, and recording date.
+Santa Barbara County offers online property records search through its official portal at www.countyofsb.org/recorder, providing free public access to recorded document images from approximately 1977 forward, indexed by party name, document type, and recording date.

 Vital Records

-Vital records for Santa Barbara County are managed by the Santa Barbara County Clerk-Recorder's Office, located at 1226 Anacapa Street, Santa Barbara, CA 93101, with a Northern Branch at 511 East Lakeside Parkway, Suite 134, in Santa Maria.
-The Clerk's Vital Records division can be reached at (805) 568-2250.
+Vital records for Santa Barbara County are managed by Santa Barbara County Clerk-Recorder's Office, located at 1226 Anacapa Street, Santa Barbara, CA 93101, with a Northern Branch at 511 East Lakeside Parkway, Suite 134, in Santa Maria.
+The Clerk's Vital Records division can be contacted through the office’s website.

-• Processing time is typically 2-4 weeks for mail requests and immediate to same-day for in-person requests.

-• Certified copies of marriage certificates cost $15 for the first copy and $13 for each additional copy.

-• Online ordering of Santa Barbara County vital records may be available through authorized third-party vendors such as VitalChek, though additional service fees apply.

-• California law (Health and Safety Code Sections 102425-103625) establishes eligibility requirements, fees, and processing standards for vital records.

 Birth certificates for births occurring in Santa Barbara County from July 1905 forward are available from the County Clerk; requests require completion of an application form, valid government-issued photo identification, proof of relationship or eligibility (only authorized persons may obtain certified copies), and payment of the current fee of $28 for the first copy and $13 for each additional copy of the same record ordered simultaneously.

+- Processing time is typically 2-4 weeks for mail requests and immediate to same-day for in-person requests.

+- Certified copies of marriage certificates cost $15 for the first copy and $13 for each additional copy.

+- Online ordering of Santa Barbara County vital records may be available through authorized third-party vendors such as VitalChek, though additional service fees apply.

+- California law (Health and Safety Code Sections 102425-103625) establishes eligibility requirements, fees, and processing standards for vital records.

 Death certificates for deaths in Santa Barbara County are similarly available from the County Clerk's Office under the same fee structure and identification requirements; authorized requestors include family members, legal representatives, and others with tangible interest as defined by California Health and Safety Code Section 103526.
 Marriage licenses are issued by the County Clerk's Office (both locations); couples must apply in person together, present valid identification, pay the license fee (currently $99, plus an optional $20 for a confidential marriage license), and the license is valid for 90 days from issuance anywhere in California.
 Divorce records (dissolution of marriage decrees) are court records maintained by the Superior Court rather than the Clerk's vital records division.

-The California Department of Public Health Vital Records office in Sacramento serves as the state repository for all California vital records and can be used as an alternative source for birth, death, and marriage records statewide; their website is www.cdph.ca.gov/Programs/CHSI/Pages/Vital-Records.aspx.
+The California Department of Public Health Vital Records office in Sacramento is the state repository for all California vital records and can be used as an alternative source for birth, death, and marriage records statewide; their website is www.cdph.ca.gov/Programs/CHSI/Pages/Vital Records.aspx.

 Business & Licensing

 Business and licensing records in Santa Barbara County are maintained by multiple agencies depending on the record type and business activity.
-The Santa Barbara County Clerk-Recorder's Office at 1226 Anacapa Street, Santa Barbara (and the Northern Branch at 511 East Lakeside Parkway in Santa Maria) processes and maintains fictitious business name statements ("doing business as" or DBA filings) as required by California Business and Professions Code Section 17900.
+Santa Barbara County Clerk-Recorder's Office at 1226 Anacapa Street, Santa Barbara (and the Northern Branch at 511 East Lakeside Parkway in Santa Maria) processes and maintains fictitious business name statements ("doing business as" or DBA filings) as required by California Business and Professions Code Section 17900.

 When a business operates under a name other than the owner's legal name, a fictitious business name statement must be filed with the County Clerk and published in a newspaper of general circulation; these records are public and searchable at the Clerk's office or through their online index.
-Business entity formation records—corporations, limited liability companies, limited partnerships—are filed with and maintained by the California Secretary of State's Business Programs Division.
+Business entity formation records, corporations, limited liability companies, limited partnerships, are filed with and maintained by the California Secretary of State's Business Programs Division.
 The Secretary of State's business search portal at bizfileonline.sos.ca.gov allows free public searches of California business entities, providing information on entity status, registration date, agent for service of process, and corporate officers.

 Official Government Resources